wkhere/stackless/Doc/library/sqlite3.rst

 .. method:: Cursor.executemany(sql, seq_of_parameters)

-   Executes a SQL command against all parameter sequences or mappings found in the sequence *sql*.
-The :mod:`sqlite3` module also allows using an iterator yielding parameters instead of a sequence.
+   Executes an SQL command against all parameter sequences or mappings found in the sequence *sql*.
+The :mod:`sqlite3` module also allows using an :term:`iterator` yielding parameters instead of a sequence.

    .. literalinclude:: ../includes/sqlite3/executemany_1.py

-   Here's a shorter example using a generator:
+   Here's a shorter example using a :term:`generator`:

    .. literalinclude:: ../includes/sqlite3/executemany_2.py